mrKallah/Red-Alert-2-arrow-to-wasd/README.md

 Change the directory for that line to the appropriate one.

+### Changing other keybinds
+In ./src/ there is a wasd.ahk which contain the ahk script used to rebind keys.
+If this is changed and recompiled into a wasd.exe file then the wasd.exe file that comes with this project can be replaced by this new file.
+Any exe called wasd.exe will run when the script starts and so technically it doesnt have to be a ahk script, however it will only automatically shut down any wasd.exe file that show up in the taskmanager as wasd.exe.

 ### Using CnCNet
 If using the cncnetclient you must change the lines
 ```